mcapinsk/CAC-CAP/README.md

 # CAC-CAP
-The proof of chaos in the Standarc Family.
-The proof is based on the CAPD library:
+The proof of chaos in the Standard Family is based on the CAPD library:

 CAPD main webpage: http://capd.ii.uj.edu.pl